I am under guardianship, can I register with KVK?

 If you are under guardianship, you are not allowed to make some decisions yourself.
 That includes starting a business.
 You will need permission from your administrator or trustee to register with the Netherlands Chamber of Commerce KVK.

 Administration and guardianship (bewind en curatele) are measures to protect people who cannot properly decide about their financial affairs or care.
-For example, due to an intellectual disability, problematic debts, or addiction.
+For example, due to an intellectual disability, debts that are difficult to repay, or addiction.

 Register a business with permission